menu

 Also of interest is that Harvard has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.68% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Harvard telecommute to their jobs.
+Overall, about 34.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Harvard, however, is that residents on average have to contend with a long commute, spending on average 32.79 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Harvard, however, is that residents on average have to contend with a long commute, spending on average 31.77 minutes every day commuting to work.

-The per capita income in Harvard in 2018 was $61,897, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $247,588 for a family of four.
+The per capita income in Harvard in 2018 was $82,439, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $329,756 for a family of four.

 The most common language spoken in Harvard is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and French Creole.

 Real Estate in Popular Harvard Neighborhoods